 • N—The user didn't initiate the call.

-• NA—Data wasn't available.
-This can happen for calls made from and to Webex devices.
+• NA—Data isn't available.
+You can get NA value for calls made from and to Webex devices.

 Calling Quality Report